FAQs: Creating Your Retirement Income Plan

 How can I help ensure I don’t outlive my savings?

-To help protect against the risk of outliving your retirement savings, ensure that your essential expenses are covered by lifetime income sources:
+To help protect against the risk of outliving your retirement savings, ensure that your essential expenses are covered by sources such as:

 - Social Security

 - Annuity payments

 By providing a fixed payment amount, these sources may help protect you from market volatility and lower your risk of outliving your money.